 This policy prevents ActiveSync clients from bypassing other conditional access rules.
 The rule configuration applies only to ActiveSync clients.
 By selecting Require app protection policy, this policy blocks ActiveSync clients.
 Details on creating this policy can be found in Require app protection policy for cloud app access with Conditional Access.

 - Follow "Step 2: Configure an Azure AD Conditional Access policy for Exchange Online with ActiveSync (EAS)" in Scenario 1: Office 365 apps require approved apps with app protection policies, which prevents Exchange ActiveSync clients leveraging basic authentication from connecting to Exchange Online.

 With the new Office 365 Message Encryption (OME) capabilities, which leverage the protection features in Azure Information Protection, your organization can easily share protected email with anyone on any device.
-Users can send and receive protected messages with other Office 365 organizations as well as non-Office 365 customers using Outlook.com, Gmail, and other email services.
+Users can send and receive protected messages with other Microsoft 365 organizations as well as non-customers using Outlook.com, Gmail, and other email services.